Traction-Rec/sf-deploy-file-limit/README.md

 sf project deploy start -c -o  foldertest
 ```

 Notice that there are no errors, even though there are 10205 files + folders in the project.
-This is above the 10k file limit, indicating that folders are not counted as files.
+This is above the 10k file limit, indicating that folders are not counted against the 10k file deploy limit.

 ```
 > bash ./count_files_and_folders.sh force-app/*